Bloomfield has Covid, isolating in Geneva after attending health summit

 Epidemiologist Dr Rod Jackson said Bloomfield's leadership had been "incredibly important".

-As a leader he had brought a unique sets of skills and knowledge which had helped New Zealand keep Covid-19 death rates relatively low.
+As a leader, he had brought a unique set of skills and knowledge which had helped New Zealand keep Covid-19 death rates relatively low.

 "He's worked in DHBs, in the ministry, he worked in NGOs," Jackson said.